quicwg/base-drafts/draft-ietf-quic-recovery.md

 An implementation should take care to architect its congestion controller to work well with a pacer.
 For instance, a pacer might wrap the congestion controller and control the availability of the congestion window, or a pacer might pace out packets handed to it by the congestion controller.
-In either arrangement, packets only containing ACK frames should not be paced, to prevent spurious timeout based retransmissions and to ensure the intended max ack delay is honored.
+Timely delivery of ACK frames is important for efficient loss recovery.
+Packets containing only ACK frames should therefore not be paced, to avoid delaying their delivery to the peer.

 As an example of a well-known and publicly available implementation of a flow pacer, implementers are referred to the Fair Queue packet scheduler (fq qdisc)